Reading, writing, and cybersecurity: Education for the digital age

 “This is a really hard challenge from a federal level because the federal government has very little role in education,” says Laura Bate, a senior director of the Cyberspace Solarium Commission, a group tasked by Congress to devise a strategy to defend the United States in cyberspace.

-Ms. Bate calls education a “long term solution” to cybersecurity problems.
+Ms. Bate calls education a “long-term solution” to cybersecurity problems.
 “We need to be able to teach this [subject] to our kids,” she says.

 The number of high schools offering computer science has gone from 35% in 2018 to more than half of America’s high schools (51%) in 2021.
 But only 4.7% of high school students are enrolled in a foundational computer science course, a subject to which cybersecurity is a subfield, according to a recent report from Code.org.